 New Light Commercial Vehicle (LCV) Market

-Performance year-to-date has declined 44.6%, with 108,876 units registered during the first half of 2020.
-Although an improvement on May, this unparalleled crisis has resulted in further significant drops in demand across all sectors.
-Breaking the month down by sectors reveals that registrations increased 24.9% for Pickups, 12.0% for Vans between 2.0-2.5 tonnes and 44.5% for Vans between 2.5-3.5 tonnes, whilst Vans under 2.0 tonnes declined 22.0%.
+Performance year-to-date has declined 38.6%, with 136,577 units registered during the first seven months of 2020.
+Although July was an improvement on the same month last year, the initial pent up demand is likely only to mask a fragile market.
+Breaking the month down by sectors reveals that registrations increased 24.9% for Pickups, 12.0% for Vans between 2.0-2.5 tonnes and 5.4% for Vans between 2.5-3.5 tonnes, whilst Vans under 2.0 tonnes declined 22.0%.

 Top five LCV registrations

-The latest April SMMT new LCV registrations reforecast for 2020 is down 28% to 263,000 units for the year.
-Lockdown has affected all businesses and with the continued uncertainty, there remains an underlying weakness in the market.
+The latest July SMMT new LCV registrations reforecast for 2020 is down 26.3% to 269,000 units for the year.
+Lockdown has placed all businesses under great financial pressure, with underlying weakness in the market.

 Although there is a gradual improvement in demand, the UK is still a long way off normal.
-The pandemic has affected many businesses, with those now restarting doing so at a reduced pace in response to a cautious buyer appetite.
+The pandemic has affected many businesses and a second wave of localised lockdowns has not helped.

-The interconnected nature of the UK economy means that there is likely to be more uncertainty ahead as the UK grapples with a reduced appetite, business nervousness and potential regional lockdown measures.
+The interconnected nature of the UK economy means that there is likely to be more uncertainty ahead as the UK grapples with a reduced appetite and business nervousness and the possibility of further regional lockdowns.
 Moving forward, fleet renewals will be critical to a successful restart and the UKs long-term green recovery given the crucial role light commercial vehicles play.